alibaba/open-simulator/README.md

 metadata:
   name: simon-config
 spec:
-  # the file path to generate the initial cluster, select one of the following
+  # the file path to generate the fake cluster, select one of the following
   # cluster:
-  #   customConfig: the path of the custom cluster
+  #   customConfig: custom cluster file path
-  #   kubeConfig: the path of the kube-config file in the real cluster
+  #   kubeConfig: The kube-config file path of the real cluster
   cluster:
     customConfig: example/cluster/demo_1

   # list of applications to be deployed
-  # support chart: a folder or package.
-  # for multiple applications, configuration order as deployment order
+  # for multiple applications, the order of deployment is the order of configuration in the list
   # appList:
-  #   name: set name to distinguish conveniently applications
+  #   name: set name to distinguish applications conveniently
   #   path: the path of the application files
-  #   chart: an omitempty field; If the value of chart is specified as true, it means that the application is a chart; If false or not specified, it is a non-chart
+  #   chart: if the value of chart is specified as true, it means that the application is a chart; If false or not set, it is a non-chart
   appList:
     - name: yoda
       path: example/application/charts/yoda